Laugharne/solana_solandy_p_token/README.md

 - [00:19:27](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1167) ➜ do this but the associated token program calls it anyway and that's fine but please just don't freaking log this besides we don't even call it token 2022
 - [00:19:38](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1178) ➜ anymore it's token extensions now but that program is immutable so we can't change that so I was always like this is going to follow us forever Hint it won't
 - [00:19:49](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1189) ➜ but that's spoilers so yeah that's um we don't need to call this because it doesn't do anything except give us that log however actually maybe we should do
-- [00:19:59](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1199) ➜ it to show that the P token program won't give us this warning or maybe it does I don't know we should check and then it just does the initialize account
+- [00:19:59](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1199) ➜ it to show that the P-Token program won't give us this warning or maybe it does I don't know we should check and then it just does the initialize account
 - [00:20:09](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1209) ➜ three and before it had a system program create the account with that size so we know what we need to do we just need to do what the associated token program is
 - [00:20:19](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1219) ➜ doing just manually so we need an account let's call it token account and we generate a new key pair and then so is there a get account size I mean we
 - [00:20:32](https://www.youtube.com/watch?v=n-ym1utpzhk?t=1232) ➜ could simulate that but actually in our interface it should tell us what such an account account's size is size of account well uh can I run this or I just